|Magellanic Horned Owl Bubo virginianus

 The Magellanic Horned Owl is distributed from Peru to Tierra del Fuego mainly in Chile but also in adjacent western Argentina.
 It is found in a variety of habitats but requires open country for hunting and cliffs, trees or shrubs for roosting.

-Compared to Great Horned Owl it is smaller with smaller "horns" and narrower barring on the underparts.
+Compared to the nominate Great Horned Owl it is smaller with smaller "horns" and narrower barring on the underparts.

 |Although it hunts mainly at dusk and dawn, in the south of its range where daylight can extend to almost 24 hours in summer, it is often seen during the day.
 Photos 1 to 3 were taken at 13:00 hours in Tierra del Fuego.|